AsutoshPati/Vehicle-Assistant-LLM/README.md

 ```

 ## ⭐ A Note of Gratitude
-This project is a humble tribute to Mr. Ratan Tata—a visionary whose integrity,
+This project is a humble tribute to Mr. Ratan Tata - a visionary whose
-compassion, and dedication have profoundly shaped India’s industrial and
+integrity, compassion, and dedication have profoundly shaped India’s industrial
-humanitarian landscape.
+and humanitarian landscape.

 His legacy continues to inspire creators, dreamers, and doers like us. 🙏
 If this project resonates with you, please consider giving it a ⭐ and sharing
 your thoughts or ideas to help it grow further.
 Let’s build something
 meaningful—together. 💛

-With a mix of pride and a heavy heart, I present my latest project — a Generative AI & Retrieval-Augmented Generation (RAG) powered assistant for Tata Motors (not an official one).
-This project is more than just technology; it's a tribute to the late Mr. Ratan Tata, a visionary whose impact on India's automotive and industrial landscape is immeasurable.